 The picturesque town of Stratford is located a short drive west of Kitchener Waterloo.
 Theatre fans planning a trip to Canada should be sure to prioritize a visit to attend the celebrated Stratford Festival.
 The small town’s famous theatre festival has featured a handful of bold faced names on stage such as Maggie Smith and Christopher Plummer.

 Most theatre fans visit Stratford on a Toronto weekend getaway to take in as many shows as they can.
 If you’re looking for a unique place to stay we suggest Rosehurst Stratford.
-The well appointed B&B in Stratford is owned and operated by Theresa Albert, a food media personality turned boutique hotelier.
+The well appointed B&B is owned and operated by Theresa Albert, a food media personality turned boutique hotelier.
+Check out our guide to the best restaurants in Stratford before booking your getaway.

 From a steamy outdoor spa, an Apple Pie Trail and ancient caves to wintertime snow-covered ski hills, Blue Mountain, two hours north of Toronto in southern Georgian Bay, is a four-season resort region that always offers plenty to do.
 The focal point for those on a Canadian road trip is Blue Mountain Village, a Whistler-esque holiday town filled with chalet-style hotels, boutiques, restaurants and activities.
 Surprisingly, the Blue Mountains aren’t really mountains at all; they’re the highest part of the Niagara Escarpment, a 450-mile-long ridge that’s been named a UNESCO World Biosphere Reserve.